Search

 How I fixed my dropping wireless Airport connection problem in Snow Leopard

 snow leopard wireless I don’t know why but when I upgraded to Snow Leopard my wireless internet got all wonky, connections were dropping left and right and I couldn’t maintain any worthwhile airport connection for longer than a few minutes.
 DHCP was behaving particularly strange and the automatic settings pulled from my router were dropping every few seconds.
-I’m reposting this here not only as some sort of catharsis but also in the odd case it helps someone else troubleshoot their wireless problems in 10.6.
+I’m reposting this here not only as some sort of catharsis but also in the event that it helps someone else troubleshoot their wireless problems in 10.6.

 Here’s what I did to fix my Airport wireless connection from dropping in Snow Leopard.
 There was no silver bullet, but each setting allowed my airport connection to become more stable, and the combination of all of these changes has sustained a connection without dropping: